CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

    >**Note**: Please note that while typing the password you won’t be able to see it due to the security concerns.

-1. Once the VM is connected, run the below command to clone the GitHub repository that we are going to use for the lab.
+1. Once the VM is connected, run the below command to clone the GitHub repository that contains all the files related to Contoso traders application which you will be using for the lab.

     ```
     git clone https://github.com/CloudLabsAI-Azure/Cloud-Native-Application